everypolitician/scraped/README.md

 end
 ```

-Then you can create a new instance and pass in a url
+Then you can create a new instance and pass in a `Scraped::Response` instance.

 ```ruby
 page = ExamplePage.new(response: Scraped::Request.new(url: 'http://example.com').response)